Rob-V-Eng/rob-v-eng.github.io/_projects/Line-Improvement-Project/index.md

 ## Design Process
 **Version 1: Basic Dual-Inlet Housing**

-1) Measurement & Fitment Planning: I measured the three involved pipes — two inlets and one outlet — and determined how they needed to converge while maintaining consistent flow.
+**1) Measurement & Fitment Planning:** I measured the three involved pipes — two inlets and one outlet — and determined how they needed to converge while maintaining consistent flow.
 Spatial constraints and existing mounting brackets were factored into the design.

-2) CAD Modeling in SolidWorks:
+**2) CAD Modeling in SolidWorks:**

   I created a tri-ported housing with:
 - Two angled inlets (left and right)